emerald-geomodelling/libnadagclient/README.md

 Client library for the geotechnical database at https://geo.ngu.no/kart/nadag/

-This library parses the web pages for soundings, as well as zip-files of SGF (.TOT, .CPT) files uploaded by users using [libsgfdata](https://github.com/emerald-geomodelling/libsgfdata).
+This library parses the web pages for soundings, as well as zip-files of SGF (.TOT, .CPT, .STD) files uploaded by users using [libsgfdata](https://github.com/emerald-geomodelling/libsgfdata).

 The data is combined and exposed using the [libsgfdata](https://github.com/emerald-geomodelling/libsgfdata) datamodel.